 2. The institution has a general education philosophy, which reflects its degree requirements.

-As outlined in Standard II.A.1 and Standard II.A.2, discipline faculty define and develop the curriculum for courses, degrees and certificates in accordance with the standards established.
+As outlined in Standard II.A.1 and Standard II.A.2, discipline faculty define and develop the curriculum for courses, the institution’s general education philosophy, and degrees and certificates in accordance with the standards established.
 (Curriculum Manual) The Curriculum Committee leads and directs the curriculum review and approval process which includes a determination regarding the appropriateness of each course for inclusion in the general education curriculum based upon faculty identified student learning outcomes and competencies appropriate to the degree level as well as established General Education Learning Outcomes.
 (BP 4025 (Philosophy and Criteria for Associate Degree and General Education)

 Under the guidance of the Curriculum Committee, the College also complies with California State University Executive Order 1033 (CSU General Education Breadth Requirements) and the guidelines for the University of California Intersegmental General Education Transfer Curriculum (IGETC) Standards version 1.3 when determining the appropriateness of courses for inclusion in the general education transfer patterns.
 The General Education Requirements, expected learning outcomes (GELOs) as well as the IGETC and CSU General Education Breadth Requirements are published in the college catalog and available on the college website.
 (GELOs in Catalog, GELOs on web)